Custom Car Registration in Wisconsin

 Definition of a Custom or Antique Vehicle in Wisconsin

 Owners of historic cars need to apply for a Wisconsin antique vehicle registration in order to legally operate their autos on public roads.
-Prior to beginning the historic vehicle registration, applicants need to familiarize themselves with the type of vehicle they possess.
-An old car registration and collector license plates are needed for collector vehicles that are at least 20 years old and that have no alterations to their bodies.
+Prior to beginning this procedure, applicants need to familiarize themselves with the type of vehicle they possess.
+A vintage car registration and collector license plates are needed for collector vehicles that are at least 20 years old and that have no alterations to their bodies.
 Moreover, the WI antique license plates rules require drivers to have a motor vehicle with a model year from 1945 or before that has no modifications from the original manufacturing specifications.
 A Wisconsin custom car registration and hobbyist license plates are needed for the following types of vehicles: street modified, replica, reconstructed and homemade motor vehicles.

 Steps in the Wisconsin Antique or Collector License Plates and Registration Process